djarrard-zz/Python-AGS-Admin/FUNCTION DOCUMENTATION.md

 # Function Documentation

 This is a documentation list of all of the functions defined within the administrateservices.py file included within this package.
-Please see the samples documentation for practical examples on how these functions can be used.
+Please see the [samples document](https://github.com/djarrard/Python-AGS-Admin/blob/master/SAMPLES.md) for practical examples on how these functions can be used.

 ## Define Endpoints